trammell/recipe-book/content/recipes/susans-guacamole.md

 ## Tips

 * Lime juice will do in a pinch, but we prefer this recipe with lemon juice.
-* The avocado will rapidly darken when exposed to air; to delay this press plastic wrap down on to the guacamole to keep air away.
+* The avocado will rapidly darken when exposed to air.
+To delay this, press plastic wrap down on to the guacamole to keep air away.